mcornelio/synapse/README.md

     sc> mypi = c.get_cell('pi')

 ##Cell Values
-Please note that cell values must be a JSON encodable value.
+A cell may contain any JSON encodable value.
 That is:
 * None
 * numbers (integers or floats)
 * strings